The Second Moment of Sums of Hecke Eigenvalues I: The Second Moment: Proof of Theorem

-The difficulty is that some of the Bessel functions in (\ref{offdiagexplainer}) are close to their peak when \(x\approx k\).
-(Indeed, since \(x\leq m,n\leq 2x\), if \(c\approx 1\) and \(x\approx k\) then \(4\pi\sqrt{mn}/c\approx k\).)
-Correspondingly, one expects a large off-diagonal contribution to the second moment.
-The idea behind the proof of part \ref{varii} (found in Section \ref{thmonepart2}) is to apply Poisson summation to the sums over \(n\) and \(m\), and treat the resulting integrals of Bessel functions in the same way as in Section \ref{secmean}.
-This will be done in the Section \ref{thmonepart2}.
+Roughly speaking, the only terms contributing to the sum (\ref{offdiagexplainer}) are those with \(c\leq 8\pi x/k\), since the Bessel functions \(J_{k-1}(4\pi \sqrt{mn}/c)\) are negligibly small if \(c> 8\pi x/k\).
+(Above, it was proved that the off-diagonal contributes a negligible amount to the second moment under the condition \(x\leq k/(32\pi)\).)
+When \(k/(8\pi)\leq x\leq k/(4\pi)\), we expect the off-diagonal contribution to be large, since in this range of \(x\) only the \(c=1\) term contributes to (\ref{offdiagexplainer}), and this term can be large.
+This is because one has \(4\pi \sqrt{mn}\approx k\) for some \(x<m, n\leq 2x\).
+For these \(n, m\), the Bessel function \(J_{k-1}(4\pi \sqrt{mn})\) is close to its peak, and since also \(S(m,n;1)=1\) it is reasonable to expect the \(c=1\) term to be large.
+However, once \(x\geq k/(4\pi)\), many different terms in the \(c\)-sum contribute to (\ref{offdiagexplainer}).
+In this range, many of the Bessel functions \(J_{k-1}(4\pi\sqrt{mn}/c)\) are in their oscillatory regime, and we also expect cancellation from the Kloosterman sums in the \(c>1\) terms.
+Consequently, when \(x>k/(4\pi)\) we expect the off-diagonal to be relatively small.

+This heuristic explains parts \ref{varii} and \ref{variii} of Theorem \ref{thmvar}.
+The idea behind the proof of part \ref{varii} is to apply Poisson summation to the sums over \(n\) and \(m\) in (\ref{offdiagexplainer}), and treat the resulting integrals of Bessel functions in the same way as in Section \ref{secmean}.
+This will be done in Section \ref{thmonepart2}.
 In the range of part \ref{variii}, where \(x\geq k^{1+\epsilon}\), the errors introduced by this method quickly become overwhelming.
-However, since many of the Bessel functions in (\ref{offdiagexplainer}) are now in their oscillatory regime, one expects considerably more cancellation in the off-diagonal.
-To prove part \ref{variii}, which will be done in Section \ref{subsecpart3}, the key is to first apply the Vorono\"i type summation formula given in Lemma \ref{vorprop}.
+Part \ref{variii} is proved in Section \ref{subsecpart3}.
+The key is to apply the Vorono\"i type summation formula given in Lemma \ref{vorprop} before the Petersson trace formula.
 This transforms the sums (\ref{expand}) to have effective length \(k^2/x\), which is now considerably smaller than \(x\).
-These shorter sums can then be handled with the Petersson trace formula as before, although some technical difficulties arise from the Hankel transforms appearing in the transformed sums.